Marco Balzarotti

 Marco Balzarotti (born 2 March 1961 in Magenta) is an Italian voice actor.
-He contributes to voicing characters in anime, cartoons, video games, movies, and other content.

-Balzarotti is well known for voicing the character Tuxedo Kamen in the Italian-language version of Sailor Moon.
-He also provides the voice of the character Asuma Sarutobi in the Italian-language versions of Naruto and Naruto: Shippuden.
+Balzarotti voiced multiple characters in the internationally coproduced animated series Monster Allergy and is well known among the Italian public for dubbing Batman since the 1992 animated series and its sequels, mainly voiced in English by Kevin Conroy.
+He also provides the voice of the character Tuxedo Kamen in the Italian-language version of Sailor Moon and Asuma Sarutobi in the Italian-language versions of Naruto and Naruto: Shippuden.

-He works at Merak Film, Studio Asci, Raflesia, and other dubbing studios in Italy.
+He has worked at Merak Film, Studio Asci, Raflesia, and other dubbing studios in Italy.